geelen/npx-import/README.md

 - The user doesn't need to be prompted—if the dependency can be sourced, installed & transparently included, the program doesn't need to be interrupted.
 - Your user's current project directory is never altered as a side-effect of running a program.

-Most importantly, though **it's compatible with `npx`!** For example, `npx some-cli --help` can be super fast but `npx some-cli export --type=pdf` can transparently download the required dependencies during execution.
+Most importantly, though, **it's compatible with `npx`!** For example, `npx some-cli --help` can be super fast but `npx some-cli export --type=pdf` can transparently download the required dependencies during execution.
 It's super neat!

 ## Installation